Whitchurch railway station (Shropshire)

-Whitchurch (Shropshire) railway station serves the town of Whitchurch in Shropshire, England.
+Whitchurch (Shropshire) railway station serves the town of Whitchurch, in Shropshire, England.
 The station is 18¾ miles (30 km) north of Shrewsbury on the Welsh Marches Line.
-The station is maintained and served by Transport for Wales.
+It is maintained and served by Transport for Wales.

 History

 The station opened on 1 September 1858 by the LNWR-backed Crewe and Shrewsbury Railway.
-It was once the junction for the Cambrian Railways Oswestry, Ellesmere and Whitchurch Railway line to Oswestry and Welshpool (the former Cambrian mainline to Aberystwyth), and the Whitchurch and Tattenhall Railway.
+It was once the junction for the Cambrian Railways' Oswestry, Ellesmere and Whitchurch Railway line to Oswestry and Welshpool (the former Cambrian mainline to Aberystwyth), and the Whitchurch and Tattenhall Railway.
 The former was closed as a result of the Beeching Axe in January 1965, whilst the latter was closed to passengers by the British Transport Commission in September 1957 and completely in January 1963.

 The site of the former junctions can still be seen from passing trains.